 ISTSS Distinguished Mentorship Award

 The ISTSS Distinguished Mentorship Award honors and promotes the considerable efforts and accomplishments of individuals who consistently serve as effective mentors for students in the field of traumatic stress.
 The award recognizes individuals who effectively guide students throughout their professional training in a continuing, multifaceted partnership sustained by mutual respect and concern.
-Forward nominations to Sacha McBain, Student Section Chair and include “ISTSS Distinguished Mentorship Award” in the subject line.
-The deadline for submission is extended to September 29, 2017.
+Forward nominations to Matthew Luciano, Student Section Chair and include “ISTSS Distinguished Mentorship Award” in the subject line.
+The deadline for submission is August 22, 2019.

 Requirements for Consideration